 Vinh Hoang lives in Houston, where he pursues writing, film-making, and acting.
 He graduated with a B.A. in English from the University of Houston.
 Forthcoming is a short film he directed, Continuing (2019).
 In 2018, the University of Houston Office of Undergraduate Research awarded him a Summer Undergraduate Research Fellowship, in which he pursued research regarding MFA programs and their effect on American fiction.
 He was a twice honorable mention for the University of Houston Provost's Prize for Creative Writing.
 He has work published in Glass Mountain.
 He is a member of MAX, the house troupe for BETA Theater Improv.

 Miranda Ramirez is a writer of poetry, prose, and creative nonfiction as well as an active visual artist.
 In all endeavors she seeks to marry her passions for social activism, art, and literature.
 As an individual she is incapable of being content in a single art form and feels that any attempt to do so is a fallacy in and of itself.
 In light of this passion she has founded Defunkt Magazine—a place that she hopes will provide a pulpit to the voiceless and offer a unique space for the amalgamation of various art forms.
 The intrinsic goal of this endeavor being to deliver an alternative perspective of the local community here in Houston.
 As a biracial American she struggles to find her place in said community--being consistently pulled towards two cultures historically set in opposition of one another.
 She considers Defunkt a safe haven for like-minded/experienced individuals.
 Her own works both visual and written provide a jaded reflection of this experience.
-You may find her publications in The Bayou Review: The Women's Issue, Ripples in Space: Science Fiction Short Stories for Fall 2018, Glass Mountain, Vol. 20, 21, 22, and within their online publication: Shards, Issue 3.
-Be sure to look for her latest publication: "Exploring the Paralleled Multiracial Experiences in Ceremony and Borderlands" in Coffin Bell’s fourth volume.
+You may find her publications in The Bayou Review: The Women's Issue, Ripples in Space: Science Fiction Short Stories for Fall 2018, Glass Mountain, Vol. 20, 21, 22, and within their online publication: Shards, Issue 3, Coffin Bell’s Vol IV, look for her latest publication in Cuthroat-A Journal of the Arts' collaborative project with Black Earth Institute: the publication of a major anthology of contemporary ChicanX writers.
 Her visual works have been exhibited at Williams Tower Gallery, Tea+Art Gallery, and Insomnia Gallery.
 She is also a member of MAX, the house improv troupe for BETA Theater.

 Brenna Rogers is a native Houstonian who was always drawn to the arts.
 She pursues both visual and performance art, and is currently studying Sculpture at the University of Houston with a minor in Art History.
 Her work is inspired by fantasy, gore, the body, and pattern.
 Her work intends to explore ideas around being uncomfortable or misunderstood.
 She is interested in work that lifts the veil off of what our society usually hides, creations that come from the subconscious.
 Her work has been shown at the University of Tianjin in China, The House of Blues in Houston, Hardy and Nance Studios, Notsuoh, Ahh Coffee, and Melange Creperie.
 She has performed with Phobia Haunted Houses for their 2014, 2017, and 2018 seasons, and also runs the University Improv Club at UH.
 You can find her getting boba or working away in her studio.